SOUPS OF LIFE BLOG

 - Use it as you like or store for later use

-This recipe produces a clear spicy aromatic beef soup because of the star anises.
+This recipe produces a clear spicy aromatic beef soup because of the star anises and peppercorns.

 600g beef